symfony/symfony-docs/messenger.rst

                 'My\Message\MessageAboutDoingOperationalWork': another_adapter
                 '*': amqp

-A class of message can also be routed to a multiple senders by specifying a list:
+A class of message can also be routed to multiple senders by specifying a list:

 .. code-block:: yaml